artastakenaka/roleplay-ai-comment-telegram-bot/README.md

 - Create **unique AI characters** with personality, tone, backstory, slang, humor — anything you want
 - **Auto-comments** under every new post in your channel or group
-- **Smart replies** in comment threads — always stays perfectly in character
+- **Smart replies** to your subscribers — always perfectly in character
 - **Proactive DMs** to active users (when permissions allow)
 - Understands **text + images** + full conversation history
 - Dramatically **boosts** comments, reactions, views and organic growth